inezkok/DSC_H4G/README.md

 # DSC_H4G

 ## Problem Statement
-Develop and implement a robust and reliable system to accurately track and measure the number of people impacted by volunteering efforts, as well as assess the depth and nature of this impact
+Pillar 1 (Ground-Up Initiative): Develop and implement a robust and reliable system to accurately track and measure the number of people impacted by volunteering efforts, as well as assess the depth and nature of this impact

 <insert image of application>